11sercanmasar/Async-Await-Api-Request-CoinMarketCap/README.md

 The information in this project is provided by the API.
 With the asynchronous structure, the request is thrown and the data is shown in the UI.
-Visually, a design template and dark theme were used.
+Visually, a design template and dark theme were showed.

 ## Getting started